MicrosoftDocs/Managed-Desktop/managed-desktop/prepare/device-images.md

 ### New Dell devices

-Work directly with the Dell sales representative.

-The representative will ensure that the image approved by Microsoft Managed Desktop is applied to devices in your order.
-For more information on Dell devices, the image, and the ordering process, contact MMD_at_dell@dell.com.
+To order MMD compliant systems from Dell, have your Dell sales representative ensure that Ready Image with the optional M365 Apps preload option are on the order.
+More information on Ready Image can be found at [Ready Image | Dell USA](https://www.dell.com/en-us/dt/services/deployment-services/ready-image.htm#scroll=off).
+For details on the patch level details of Ready Image and the M365 Apps preload, go to https://www.dell.com/imagematrix.

 ### New HP devices